numbershape/ml-foundations/README.md

 # ML & NLP Learning Journey

-Building foundations in machine learning and NLP, combining my linguistics background (MA in Applied Linguistics) with technical ML skills.
+Building mathematical and technical foundations for NLP engineering, one concept at a time.

+## Background

+Starting with an MA in Applied Linguistics, I'm now systematically building the mathematical and technical foundations needed for NLP engineering.

+This repository serves three purposes:
+1. **Personal tracking** — Organizing my learning progress through structured notes and exercises
+2. **Professional portfolio** — Demonstrating self-directed learning and technical development
+3. **Knowledge sharing** — Providing a potential resource for others on a similar path from language to code

 ## Current Progress

 **Phase 1: Mathematical Foundations** (in progress)
 - Linear Algebra

-**Coming next:** Calculus, Probability & Statistics, Python, Classical Machine Learning, Deep Learning, Natural Language Processing
+**Coming next:** Calculus, Probability & Statistics, Python Revision, Classical Machine Learning, Deep Learning, Natural Language Processing

 ## Repository Structure